 Motivation sucks 9 times out of 10.

-Because it comes and goes like the wind.
+Because it comes and goes like the changing seasons.

-You can wake up Monday morning feeling motivated to kingdom come to work on your blog or online biz.
-But, by Wednesday you might feel as if you couldn’t give a damn.
+You can wake up Monday morning feeling motivated to work on your blog.
+By Wednesday, you might feel as if you couldn’t give a damn, putting it lightly.

 What you need to be is driven.

-And yes, I realize you need to be motivated in order to be driven, however, to help you feel more motivated, you first need to help your motivation grow.
+And yes, I realize you need to be motivated to be driven; however, to help you feel more motivated, you first need to help your motivation grow.

 This is why having a focus and setting goals in blogging is so, so important.

 It’s also important to look after yourself and take the time to reward yourself when you reach a milestone.